dusty-phillips/macabre/README.md

 ## What have you done?

 Nothing, yet.
-It only "barely" work if we carefully redefine "barely" to "doesn't".
+It only "barely" works if we carefully redefine "barely" to "doesn't".

 This is an ultra experimental compiler written in Gleam to compile Gleam source code (using the [glance](https://hexdocs.pm/glance/) package) to Python.

 ## Why are you doing this?

 I have no idea.
 It's fun and educational.
-(I'm on a role with this redefining words thing)
+(I'm on a role with this redefining words thing.)

 ## Usage